MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-bluefruit-Friend.md

 ## Overview

-The nRF51 is a low energy (LE) radio from Nordic Semiconductor capable of behaving as a HID peripheral (like a keyboard or mouse) among other things.
+The nRF51 is a Low Energy (LE) radio from Nordic Semiconductor capable of behaving as a HID peripheral (like a keyboard or mouse) among other things.
 More information can be found at [Adafruit](https://www.adafruit.com/product/2479) and through the [Nordic Semiconductor](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF51822) nRF51822 reference.

 | Device Name | Parameter | Usage Example |
 | --- | --- | --- |